-What inspired you to want to become a school counselor?
+What inspired you to want to become a school counselor/higher ed professional?

 What is the biggest challenge you faced in your own educational journey?

 The biggest challenges I faced in my own educational journey was college affordability and navigating undergraduate coursework as a student-parent.

 What is one thing you would tell your younger student self now?